 Female cats are induced ovulators, which means that ovulation does not take place without mating or manual stimulation.
 If the female cat does not mate during estrus, hormonal levels will eventually drop off, and the estrus cycle will cease until it repeats itself in another two to three weeks.
 If she does mate, she can easily become pregnant during her first post-birth estrus cycle.

 Ovulation will usually occur within 20 to 50 hours after mating, and the eggs are viable (capable of being fertilized) for approximately one day.
 The eggs are fertilized in the oviduct, and then make their way to the uterus via the uterine horn, implanting in the uterine lining within 10 to 12 days.
 Cats may mate several times before ovulation is complete and a female cat's litter may end up having kittens from multiple sires.
 On the street, a female cat in estrus may mate with two or more male cats over the length of the estrus cycle; up to 21 days, with an average of seven days.

-In more detail, both male and female kittens can reach sexual maturity between four and six months, so it is entirely possible a kitten could impregnate his mother.
+Both male and female kittens may reach sexual maturity between four and six months of age, so it is entirely possible a kitten could impregnate his mother.
 This is potentially dangerous both for female cats and for her kittens.
-Several repeat pregnancies with only short periods between giving added burdens to a cat's health.
-Bearing kittens, giving birth, and nursing them can sap a cat's physical resources, leaving her malnourished and exhausted, eventually.
+Several repeat pregnancies with only short periods between giving birth can harm a cat's health.
+Bearing kittens, giving birth, and nursing them can exhaust a cat's physical resources, leaving her malnourished and exhausted.

 Responsible breeders of purebred cats keep this in mind and limit the number of litters a given female cat will have, and keep a reasonable gap of time between litters to enable her to completely wean her kittens and to recover her optimum health.
 At some point the female cat will be retired, at which time she will be spayed, to prevent any further pregnancies, and to allow her to enjoy her senior years, so richly deserved.